DINO-SLAM: DINO-informed RGB-D SLAM for Neural Implicit and Explicit Representations: Method Overview

 \textbf{Scene Representation}.
-Following vanilla 3DGS, the scene is represented through a set of anisotropic Gaussians $\varsigma$ where each Gaussian primitive $\varsigma ^{i}$ is characterized by its parameters: color $c^{i}$, radius $r^{i}$, and opacity $o ^{i}$.
-For continuous spatial representation, each Gaussian is further defined by its mean $\mu ^{i}$ and covariance $\Sigma ^{i} $, representing its position and ellipsoidal shape respectively.
-As shown in Figure \ref{fig:pipelines} (b), we incorporate the EDINO features $f_{ed}$ obtained from our SSE into each Gaussian's parameters, while the raw DINO features extracted from images guide the optimization of the scene representation, emulating the NeRF-based pipeline introduced in the previous section.
-Specifically, each Gaussian $\varsigma ^{i}$ corresponds to an embedding in the EDINO feature map.
-We assign its associated feature $f_{ed}^{i}$ into the distinct channel of Gaussian $\varsigma ^{i}$ parameters.
-This enhanced representation can be formalized through a modified Gaussian equation as follows:
+Following vanilla GS, the scene is represented through a set of anisotropic Gaussians $\varsigma$ where each Gaussian primitive $\varsigma ^{i}$ is characterized by its parameters: color $c^{i}$, radius $r^{i}$, and opacity $o ^{i}$.
+For continuous spatial representation, each Gaussian is further defined by its mean $\mu ^{i}$ and covariance $\Sigma ^{i} $, representing its position and ellipsoidal shape, respectively.
+As shown in Figure \ref{fig:3dgs-pipelines}, we incorporate the geoDINO features $f_{gD}$ obtained from our SGE into each Gaussian's set of parameters, while the vanilla DINO features extracted from images supervise the Gaussians themselves, emulating the NeRF-based pipeline introduced in the previous section.
+Specifically, each Gaussian $\varsigma ^{i}$ corresponds to an embedding in the geoDINO feature map.
+We assign its associated feature $f_{gD}^{i}$ into the distinct channel of Gaussian $\varsigma ^{i}$ parameters.
+This enhanced representation can be formalized through the following Gaussian equation:

 \textbf{DINO-informed Rasterization}.
-Following \cite{matsuki2024gaussian}, our approach employs iterative rasterization over Gaussians instead of per-pixel ray casting.
-During rasterization, we project 3D Gaussians onto the image plane to obtain 2D Gaussians through:
+Our approach employs iterative rasterization over Gaussians instead of per-pixel ray casting.
+During rasterization, we project the Gaussians onto the image plane to obtain 2D Gaussians through:

 where $\mu_{2d}$ and $\Sigma _{2d}$ represent the position and the covariance of 2D Gaussians, respectively. $\pi$ denotes the projection operation and $T_{CW}$ is the camera pose of the viewpoint. $J$ is the Jacobian of the linear approximation of the projective transformation, and $W$ is the rotational component of $T_{CW}$.
-Through splatting and blending $N$ Gaussians, we can obtain the rendered feature map $f_{d}^{'}$ that captures enriched geometric and appearance information:
+Through splatting and blending $N$ Gaussians, we can obtain the rendered feature map $f_{D}^{'}$ that captures enriched geometric and appearance information:

-Similarly, we obtain color $C$ and depth $D$ through:
+Similarly, we obtain color $c$ and depth $d$ through:

 where $z^{i}$ is the distance to $\mu$ along the camera ray.